FreeUKGen/MyopicVicar/doc/roadmap.md

 - Login in ability
 - Simple navigation
 - Information about the search
 - Capability to Revise search
+- Multi-server deployment
+- Daily update of database

-Researcher registration, and the extra features asociated with being registered, are not part of this release.
+Researcher registration, and the extra features associated with being registered, are not part of this release.

-## Version v1.2 (July 2015)
+## Version v1.2 Management Functions (July 2015) (Completed)

 ### Targeted actors